Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Introduction

 \section{Introduction}

-Graph Matching (GM) aims to find node correspondence between two or multiple graphs.
+Graph matching (GM) aims to find node correspondence between two or multiple graphs.
 As a standing and fundamental problem, GM spans wide applications in different areas including computer vision and pattern recognition.
-In its general form, GM can be formulated as a combinatorial optimization problem namely Lawler's Quadratic Assignment Problem (Lawler's QAP)~\cite{Lawler1963TheQA}, which is known as NP-hard.
-Generally speaking, solving a graph matching problem often involves two steps: extracting features from input images to formulate the QAP instance for constrained optimization, namely \textbf{front-end} feature extractor and \textbf{back-end} solver, respectively.
-We emphasize this perspective in this paper.
+With the increasing computing resource, graph matching that involves the second-order edge affinity (in contrast to the linear assignment problem e.g. bipartite matching) becomes a powerful and relatively affordable tool for solving the correspondence problem with moderate size, and there is growing research in this area, especially with the introduction of deep learning in recent years~\citep{ZanfirCVPR18,WangICCV19}.